WhatIsCE/backend/README.md

-What is CE, Public API
+"What is CE", Public secure API

 **how to run?**
 > composer start

-TODO: Security